 His question for the children was simply: “What makes a good parent?”
 The kids had touching and interesting things to say.
 Here’s a summary.
 Children mostly want you to be interested in their lives and respect their experiences.
 It’s a low-tech request.
 No expensive equipment or specialized training required.

 Kids in this little book appreciated being able to share moments of the day, stories and feelings.
-Talking and listening is how to build that connection.
+Talking, and just as importantly, listening is how to build our connections.

 Isn’t it good to know simply talking has many benefits for your family?
 Enjoy chatting with your baby.
 You both have interesting things to share.